etnt/ChessTune/README.md

 - `chess-tune.py`: Main script for processing data and training the model.
 - `play-chess.py`: Script for playing chess against the trained AI.
+- `chess-server.py`: Script for running the chess server.
+- `test_chess_server.py`: Script for testing the chess server.
+- `PGN`: directory containing PGN files for training.

 ## Time to train